 A personal injury lawyer can analyze your circumstances to determine the appropriateness of any settlement offer that you receive from the insurance company.
-By working with legal counsel, you may be able to get a fair settlement for the costs of your work-related illness or injury.
+By working with skilled legal counsel, you may be able to get fair compensation for the costs of your work-related illness or injury.

 When considering workers’ compensation settlements in Columbia, individuals may want to evaluate them based on some or all the following factors:

 Injured workers should understand that once they accept a settlement, they can obtain no further compensation, even if their condition worsens, they experience complications, or a new medical condition develops from the original illness or injury.
 Therefore, workers may want to consider their medical diagnosis before agreeing to any settlement amount.
 Otherwise, they risk incurring additional expenses for which they will receive no compensation.

 Likewise, if an injured worker incurs additional medical expenses related to their illnesses or injuries, they cannot be sure that their health insurance carriers will cover the costs.
 The health insurance company may not be willing to pay for expenses that they believe the workers’ compensation insurance company should have paid.

 If workers become permanently disabled as a result of their work-related illnesses or injuries, they may qualify for additional benefits programs, including Social Security Disability Insurance benefits or Medicare or Medicaid benefits.
 It is important to discuss the impact a workers’ compensation claim may have on the ability to receive these benefits with an experienced workers’ compensation lawyer.